PhilGanney/PhilGanney/README.md

     - Kind of a cross between a quick reference and jsfiddle.
     - It has a responsive design that makes it pleasant to use on mobile, making it handy for visualising code ideas when they strike at random times.

-For web-apps, I like to work directly in HTML, CSS & "vanilla" JavaScript wherever possible
+For web-apps, I like to work directly in HTML, CSS & "vanilla" JavaScript wherever possible, (with frameworks and libraries sprinkled in where appropriate).
    - These are great for the amount of control I have over the end result, the low filesizes that give fast loading times and the ease of prototyping
    - I add in useful JavaScript libraries when it seems overly time-consuming to achieve something in "vanilla" JavaScript that a libary excels at.
 I consider this the best of both worlds. (for example, jQuery in TeaRounder for the ordering functionality, to make Ajax calls significantly easier, massively reducing development time)
-   - I use PHP when something needs to be done server side
+   - I tend to use PHP when something needs to be done server side, though have some experience with C# and Python too.
    - whenever I need to build a database I use mySQL

 For websites, what I use depends mostly on the owners tech ability and what features are needed: